BERNARDS TOWNSHIP BOARD OF EDUCATION

 The following leaves may be granted without pay upon recommendation of the Superintendent and approval of the Board:

-1. A leave of absence of up to two (2) years may be granted to an employee who joins the Peace Corps, VISTA, or serves a an exchange administrator or overseas administrator, and is a full-time participant in any of these programs, or accepts a Fulbright Scholarship.
+1. A leave of absence of up to two (2) years may be granted to an employee who joins the Pease Corps, VISTA, or serves a an exchange administrator or overseas administrator, and is a full-time participant in either of such programs, or accepts a Fulbright Scholarship.